code-and-effect/effective_datatables/README.md

 If your datatable is already working with `actions_col` and being rendered from an `Effective::CrudController` controller, all you need to do is change your view from `render_datatable(@datatable)` to `render_datatable(@datatable, inline: true)`.

-Click here for a [Inline Live Demo](https://effective-datatables-demo.herokuapp.com/things).
+Click here for a [Inline Live Demo](https://effective-datatables-demo.herokuapp.com/things) and here for an [Inline Code Example](https://github.com/code-and-effect/effective_datatables_demo)

-And check out the [Inline Code Example](https://github.com/code-and-effect/effective_datatables_demo) (Only the `thing` data model and `things_datatable` are being used inline)
+(only the `thing` data model and `things_datatable` are being used inline)

 To use effective_datatables as an inline CRUD builder, you will be relying heavily on [effective_resources](https://github.com/code-and-effect/effective_resources) which is a dependency of this gem.
 I would also recommend you install [effective_developer](https://github.com/code-and-effect/effective_developer) to get access to some scaffolds and generators.
-It's not required.
+It's not required but I'm gonna use them in this example.

 Here is how I build rails models for inline datatable CRUD operations: